 - Portuguese (Brazil)

-There are two ways to create multi-language guides: a guide for each language and all languages in one guide.
+There are two ways to create multi-language guides:

 Create one app with a guide per language within it.